Last night over dinner, my 6-year-old had this conversation with her Papa:

 - If there is no plan, there is no learning

 Wow – that last one has really laid on the guilt pounds.
 If I’m going to homeschool my kids, that means I need a clear agenda to lay out exactly what they will accomplish.
 That has definitely not been on our calendar lately.

-I’d like to take a few blog posts to really pick apart this whole “education” concept and see what our goals are with our kids.
+For the next few weeks, let’s address this whole “education” concept and see what our goals are with our kids.
 I don’t want to lay out a pretty “unschooling is the only way to go and it’s all roses” mentality.
 There are many, many ways to educate.
-There are many, many ways kids will learn, and there are many, many different styles that will require different adaptations.
+There are many, many ways kids will learn, and there are just as many different styles that will require various adaptations.

-I’ve been listening to the Sir Ken Robinson TED talks – they are amazing.
-He talks about how we can’t just improve a broken model with education anymore.
+I’ve been listening to Sir Ken Robinson TED talks – they are amazing.
+Sir Kenneth Robinson is an English author, speaker and international advisor on education in the arts to government, non-profits, education and arts bodies.
+He says we can’t improve a broken model with education anymore.
 It’s not a linear thing.
 Learning…education…it’s organic.
 It grows and develops in everyday life.
 How do you define the right way to learn?

 When you are passionate and excited about something, how quickly do you soak up more information?
 How about when it’s simply required for a test?
 Does memorization really equal knowledge?
 If are are to create a “climate of possibility” where learning can occur (As Sir Ken Robinson says), where does our agenda fit in?

-What are your thoughts on education?
+Write out your current definition of education.
 Should we reframe the word, or throw it out all together?
-I’m feeling more and more like the word “education” fits in the standardized school box, and “learning” paves the way for a whole new paradigm.
+Do you see the word “education” as a definition of the standardized school box?
+For me, “learning” paves the way for a whole new paradigm.